MichielvdVelde/asloc/README.md

 ### Options

 * -d, --dir: directory to walk (defaults to the current directory)
-* -i, --ignorecomments: Ignore comments when calculating SLOC count
+* -i, --ignorecomments: ignore comments when calculating SLOC count
+* -r, --recursive: do a recursive directory walk and list fiels in subdirs as well

 ### Example output